WuTheFWasThat/vimflowy/PLUGINS.md

 # Plugin API

-To make a plugin, import your javascript from [plugins/index.js](plugins/index.js).
+To make a plugin, import your javascript from [src/plugins/index.js](src/plugins/index.js).
 You can import CSS as well, from your javascript file.
-See the ["hello world" sample plugin](plugins/examples/example2.js) for an extremely minimal example.
+See the ["hello world" sample plugin](src/plugins/examples/index.js) for an extremely minimal example.

 You will have to rebuild vimflowy if using a static distribution.
 See [here](CONTRIBUTING.md) for details on development setup.

-Generally, this documentation may be less useful than just [looking at some example plugins](plugins).
+Generally, this documentation may be less useful than just [looking at some example plugins](src/plugins).

 ## Registering a plugin